-The SPAM Museum celebrates the unique, canned meat product that rose to prominence as a staple for troops and allies in World War II.
-SPAM was invented in Austin, Minnesota ("SPAM Town USA") and continues to be made there.
-The SPAM Museum, open daily with free admission, tells the interesting story of how this brand became a global icon.
-Take a tour with one of the friendly SPAMBASSADORS, check out SPAM recipes, and browse the gift shop.
+The Spam Museum, which re-opened in a new location in downtown Austin in April 2016, celebrates the unique, canned meat product that rose to prominence as a staple for troops and allies in World War II.
+Spam was invented in Austin, Minn., (“Spam Town USA”) and continues to be made there.
+The Spam Museum, open daily with free admission, tells the interesting story of how this brand became a global icon.
+Check out the seven main galleries, three of them developed for the new location, Spam recipes, and browse the gift shop.

 Mill City Museum, built into historic flour mill ruins on Minneapolis’s Mississippi riverfront, tells the story of the flour industry, the river, and the city.
 Take the Flour Tower 8-story elevator show, which is truly explosive.
 View the film, Minneapolis in 19 Minutes Flat, co-created and narrated by humorist Kevin Kling.
 See spectacular rooftop views of the Mississippi River, St. Anthony Falls, and Stone Arch Bridge from the observation deck.
 Visit the museum store for city history and cooking merchandise.